Ground Systems

 Lightning Ground

 Lightning is a high energy stepped waveform pulse.
 Rapidly changing steps in voltage contain high frequency energy.
 This energy has a peak in the dozens or hundreds of kilohertz, with the bulk of energy ranging from low AC frequencies to perhaps 1MHz.
 Damaging energy extends to hundreds of megahertz.
 Lightning should be considered a dc to VHF energy source with the bulk of energy at lower frequencies.
 Current is massive, thousands of amperes can flow in a lightning strike.
 A good ground must have a very low impedance over a very wide frequency range.
 This rules out thin wires, and loosely woven braided conductors should be avoided.
-The very best ground leads are solid wide smooth surfaces, although braiding sometimes must be used in areas that require flexibility.
+The very best ground leads are solid wide smooth surfaces, although braiding sometimes must be used in areas that demand conductor flexibility.

 Lightning grounds should always provide a common low impedance path between everything conductive entering a building.
 This means power lines, telephone lines, TV antennas, and metallic conduits or pipes should all share a common ground connection buss that has very low impedance.
 Normally the lowest impedance connection is provided by a wide smooth surface copper flashing, although very heavy round copper can be used.
 Round copper has lower RF resistance per unit length for a given surface area, but flat wide copper has less reactance and lower overall impedance.
 This is because fewer magnetic flux lines encircle any given area of wide strip than enclose the surface area of a compact conductor.
 In effect the magnetic field is "spread out", reducing inductance.